 HOW DO I UNSUBSCRIBE FROM SOME OR ALL IAPP EMAILS?

 Already have an IAPP profile?
 Log in using your email address and go to your Subscription Center.
 Use the dropdown menus to manage individual email subscription preferences.

 Don’t have a profile?
 No problem.
-There are three options:
+There are two options:

 - Create a profile and go to the Subscription Center, where you can manage your email preferences using the dropdown menus.

-- Call Membership and Customer Relations at +1 603.427.9200 to opt out of specific IAPP emails without having to create a profile.
+- Contact your local Customer Support team to opt out of specific IAPP emails without having to login and edit your profile.

 I suddenly stopped receiving email newsletters from IAPP.
 What happened and how can I fix it?
 How can I make IAPP an approved, safe sender in my email system?